Vietnam.vn - Nền tảng quảng bá Việt Nam

-The announcement was made by the Royal Swedish Academy of Sciences on November 4.
+The Royal Swedish Academy of Sciences announced the news on November 4.
 All three scientists announced to win the 2023 Nobel Prize in Chemistry will receive a sum of 11 million Swedish kronor (about 1.56 million USD).

-Dr. Moungi Bawendi works at the Massachusetts Institute of Technology, Louise Brus is from Colombia University and Alexei Ekimov from Nanocrystals Technology Inc.
+Dr. Moungi Bawendi from the Massachusetts Institute of Technology, Louise Brus from Colombia University, and Alexei Ekimov from Nanocrystals Technology Inc.

 The 2023 Nobel Prize in Chemistry goes to three scientists: Moungi Bawendi, Louis Brus and Alexei Ekimov.
 (Photo: CNN)